-A: ASH is fully accredited by the New England Association of Schools and Colleges (NEASC) and a Council of International Schools member.
+A: ASH is fully accredited by the New England Association of Schools and Colleges (NEASC).

 FREQUENTLY ASKED QUESTIONS

 At ASH we understand that moving to a new school and a new country can come with many questions, so we've compiled the most frequently asked ones below.
 Send us an Inquiry if you have any further questions or wish to speak with our Admissions team.

 A: Although Americans do make up 28% of our student body, nearly 80 nationalities are currently represented at ASH.